 Heat 2 tablespoons of olive oil in a large pot over medium heat.
 Add chorizo and cook until cooked through, about 5 to 8 minutes.
 Add onions and cook, stirring often, until softened and translucent (about 3 minutes).
 Add garlic and bay leaf and cook for another minute.
 Add carrots and celery and cook for 2 to 3 minutes.
 Add paprika and stir to incorporate.
 Add tomato paste and cook, stirring, for another minute or two.

 Add the chicken or beef stock and reserved bean stock (with water added to make at least 2 quarts of the combined stocks total) and bring to a boil.
 Reduce heat to low and simmer 10 minutes.

 Add the cooked chorizo and drained beans and let simmer for another 10 to 20 minutes.
 While the soup simmers, cook the pasta as per package directions, drain and set aside.

 Remove the bay leaf from the soup and season with salt and pepper to taste.
 When ready to serve, add kale and pasta and simmer just long enough to heat the pasta and wilt the kale (about 10 minutes).
 Serve hot.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.